Thursday, January 29, 2009

 To form fortune cookies, place the paper fortune on top of cookie, fold the hot cookie in half, forming a semi-circle, and press the edges together gently.
 Then quickly fold the semi-circle over the edge of a small bowl to create the fortune cookie shape.

 As well, the Daring Baker hosts asked us to make something "light" to go with our tuiles.
 I couldn't resist serving mine with my favorite flavor of ice cream: coffee.
 Not very light, I know, but delicious.
 For Christmas, I received a "Supreme Ice Cream Maker" that I think my kids have enjoyed more than me since we've made Smartie, Kit Kat, and Rolo ice cream several times.
-But I have squeezed in time to make Bailey's, vanilla and this coffee ice cream since it's so easy to use (just a bit on the noisy side).
+But I have squeezed in time to make Bailey's, vanilla, and this coffee ice cream since it's so easy to use (just a bit on the noisy side).

 To see the different versions of tuiles cropping up all over the foodblogosphere, check out the Daring Bakers Blogroll.
 Thanks to Karen of Bake My Day and Zorra of 1x umrühren bitte (aka Kochtopf) who hosted this month.